 D1.
 Does your institution enroll transfer students?
+Yes (If no, please skip to Section E)

-YesIf yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
 Yes

 D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2011.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2013.